Simonepontestech/simonepontestech/README.md

 ### Hi there 👋

-- 👩‍💻 I’m currently working full-time as IT Support Analyst at VOX TECNOLOGIA.
+- 👩‍💻 I’m currently working full-time as Software Quality Assurance QA at Indra Company.
-- 🌱 Learning more about and studying: Software Quality Assurance, Scrum and Automation Tests.
+- 🌱 Learning more about and studying: Software Engeenering/Quality Assurance and Tests Automation.

  <div>
   <a href="https://github.com/Simonepontestech">